 1. THE TEXAS RIG

 The Texas rig is among the more simple and likely the most versatile of all these bass rigs.
 Take a simple bullet weight, 4/0 round bend worm hook and a soft plastic worm and put them together and you can travel the whole country catching bass everywhere you go.
 This a great rig to fish in 2 feet or 20 feet, along a clean bottom or in thick cover, and amidst any water color.
-It’s easy to rig.
+It’s also very beginner-friendly as it’s easy to rig.
 Easy to tie and just flat out catches them from coast to coast.
 Arguably the best bass fishing lure is a worm and the best way to rig it of all time would have to be a Texas Rig.

 See how to tie and fish the Texas Rig here.